 Also called attorney's fee, this personal loan fee covers the cost of collection and litigation when a borrower defaults on a loan.

-Here's a sample EIR for a loan from the BSP you can check to see how the effective personal loan interest rate is computed:
+Here's a sample EIR calculation from the BSP you can check to see how the effective personal loan interest rate is computed:

-For example, you have a BPI personal loan and you missed a payment for a month.
+For example, you have a BPI personal loan and missed a payment for a month.
 You’ll be charged a late payment fee of 5%.
-If your unpaid balance is PHP 1,000, your penalty fee is PHP 50.
+If your unpaid balance is PHP 1,000, your loan penalty charge is PHP 50.